Dual Degrees

 Program Director: Elizabeth Gray

-The George Washington (GW) University Milken Institute School of Public Health (GWSPH) offers a unique opportunity to select students who not only demonstrate academic excellence in their undergraduate studies, but also demonstrate a strong commitment to nutrition and public health.
+The George Washington (GW) University Milken Institute School of Public Health (SPH) offers a unique opportunity to select students who not only demonstrate academic excellence in their undergraduate studies, but also demonstrate a strong commitment to nutrition and public health.
 The Milken Institute SPH will accept a small number of outstanding students each year to the BS in Nutrition/MPH program.
 Undergraduate majors in Nutrition may apply to the MPH in Public Health Nutrition (PHN) or to any of the MPH programs offered at GW

 As an incentive to move beyond the traditional undergraduate curriculum, SPH offers admission to the MPH program without having to sit for the Graduate Record Examination (GRE) and the opportunity to begin graduate coursework during the junior and senior years.
 This dual degree program strives to matriculate nutrition students who are committed to applying their background in nutrition to improving diet and health on a population level.
 This is also an appropriate program for pre-professional students with an interest in public health nutrition.